The Egyptian: The writing

 In April 1945 Waltari travelled to his mother-in-law's cottage in Hartola, where he began writing in the attic.
 The experiences of war and 20 years of research had pushed him into a state where the novel burst out of him: The novel was written within a three and a half-month period of great inspiration, with Waltari producing as many as between 15 and 27 sheets per day.
 So intense was his state of inspiration and immersion that, in a fictionalised account called A Nail Merchant at Nightfall he would write later, he claimed to have been visited by visions of Egyptians and to have simply transcribed the story as dictated by Sinuhe himself.
 He repeated the same story four decades later in Kirjailijan muistelmia.
 This has caused some to speculate that Waltari in fact had been an Egyptian in a prior life or was a reincarnation of Sinuhe.
 Waltari followed a consistent schedule, writing from 9 AM to 4 or 5 PM, meal breaks at predetermined times, family members leaving him to his work.
 A state of happiness and being in love during creative work was essential to Waltari, and on evenings he wrote long love letters to one Helena Kangas (later known as Leena Ilmari) throughout the summer.
 Waltari's extramarital relationships were no danger to his marriage, as he and his wife Marjatta had developed a mutual understanding regarding these matters and Waltari would always remain loyal to her in the end.
 His mother died during this; his wife managed the funeral arrangements, Waltari attended the funeral, and on the next morning he resumed writing the novel where he left off.

 The completed manuscript, totaling almost one thousand pages, was delivered by Waltari to WSOY in the first half of August 1945.
 Editor Jalmari Jäntti had typically cut risqué material from Waltari's prior works.
 This time, however, little to no corrections or deletions were required by the editor – it went on to be printed as it was on the same month.

 Themes

 Unchanging humanity

-Central to the novel's themes is the conviction of the unchanging nature of mankind, exemplified by the reoccurring phrase "so there has ever been and ever will be".
+Central to the novel's themes is the conviction of the unchanging nature of mankind, exemplified by the recurring phrase "so there has ever been and ever will be".
 Its view on humanity is reputedly grim, displaying human failings such as selfishness, greed and prejudice as widespread.
 Waltari has gone on to state: "Although the basic characteristics of a human being can not change in the foreseeable time-frame due to the fact that they have 10000, 100000, 200000 years old inherited instincts as their basis, people's relationships can be altered and must be altered, so that the world can be saved from destruction."